POL-G-049, Version 2.1, 23 November 2020

 4. Definition of terms

-‘Reasonable adjustment’ refers to the change or modification of workplace practices, procedures, policies, environment or equipment to enable an employee to carry out their duties effectively.
+‘Reasonable adjustment’ refers to the change or modification of workplace practices, procedures, policies, environment or equipment to enable an employee to carry out their duties effectively or a prospective employee apply for a vacant position.
 The reasonable adjustment may be either permanent or temporary.

 - a total or partial loss of a person’s body or their mental or bodily function